-- monopole mismatch from the uncertainty in the mean offset determination; - gain mismatch that produces leakage from the whole intensity signal into polarization; - bandpass mismatch (hereafter BPM) that mainly generates intensity-to-polarization leakage from foreground emission (with a non-CMB spectrum).
+- monopole mismatch from the uncertainty in the mean offset determination; - gain mismatch that produces leakage from the whole intensity signal into polarization; - bandpass mismatch that mainly generates intensity-topolarization leakage from foreground emission (with a non-CMB spectrum).
 In the case of HFI, the leakage effect is dominated by CO and thermal dust emission.

 All these leakage sources are especially important for the large angular scales.
-Beam-mismatch polarization leakage occurs at small angular scales and is discussed in Paper 1.
-Although the first two mismatches can be minimized by obtaining more accurate measurements of offsets and gains respectively, the BPM cannot be removed in the mapmaking process if we want to project CMB and foregrounds at the same time.
-The power absorbed by a given bolometer b at time t is expressed using the Stokes parameters (I_p, Q_p, U_p) which characterize the emission in intensity and polarization in the corresponding sky pixel p.
-The polarized HFI channels are calibrated using the CMB orbital dipole and the total calibrated power absorbed by the bolometer b can be written as
+Beam-mismatch polarization leakage occurs at small angular scales and is discussed in Paper A. Although the first two mismatches can be minimized by obtaining more accurate measurements of offsets and gains, respectively, the bandpass mismatch cannot be removed in the mapmaking process if we want to project CMB and foregrounds at the same time.